- What are your three most substantial accomplishments and why do you view them as such? (600-word limit)

 - What is your career vision and why is this choice meaningful to you?

 Here I will provide some overall strategic advice regarding applying to HBS.

-Please keep in mind that additional strategy and tactics are covered in the six other posts in this series.
-I suggest reading in the entire series of posts, even for the Question 3 options that you do not intend to write on.
+Please keep in mind that additional strategy and tactics will be covered in the seven other posts in this series.
+I suggest reading in the entire series of posts, even for the optional topics that you do not intend to write on.

 CHANGES TO THE APPLICATION:

 The two required questions are the same and so are three (Options 1, 2, and 5) out of the five questions that applicants will get to choose from.
 HBS dropped one option question and added two new options (3 and 4).

 Why I don't think it is generally a good idea to write the HBS essays first:

 Given the limited length of the set, 1800 words maximum, applicants must think very seriously about only including their best content.
 Curiously enough Stanford GSB also has limited essay word count to 1800.
 Unless you are only applying to HBS and Stanford, I would generally suggest you write the essays for another school first.
 There is a learning curve in essay writing and you want your essays for HBS to be very strong.
 Given that you do have significant choice in the HBS set, having a portfolio of essays from other schools to utilize can be quite helpful.
 I know my suggestion will be harder for those focused on first round.
 Additionally, given the limited word count for the HBS essays, you are in many cases likely to have more space to write on some similar topics for another school.
 I think it is generally easier to go from a longer to shorter text and hence, doing HBS short word count essays after one or more school's 500 or more word count essays is likely to be more efficient.